Skip to content

 The city is divided into 14 districts, locally known as Khans.
 These include Khan Boeng Keng Kang, Khan Doun Penh, Khan Kamboul, Khan Chamkar Mon, Khan Chbar Ampov, Khan Chroy Changvar, Khan Dangkao, Khan Mean Chey, Khan Pou Senchey, Khan Prampir Makara, Khan Russey Keo, Khan Sen Sok, Khan Tuol Kouk, and Khan Prek Pnov.

-Of all the districts, Khan Daun Penh, located at the heart of the city, stands out as a prime prospect for land and real estate opportunities, albeit with sky-high prices.
+Of all the districts, Khan Daun Penh, located at the heart of the city, stands out as a prime prospect for land investment and real estate opportunities, albeit with sky-high prices.

 Recent findings from a study conducted by CVEA for the first half of the year reveal a range of prices within Khan Daun Penh.
 The lowest recorded price per square meter stands at $2100 per sqm, while the highest goes as far as $13000 per sqm.
 These rates vary based on location, whether the land is situated on a main road or a sub-main road.